Business school: France

 In France, those levels of study include various "parcours" or paths based on UE (unités d'enseignement or modules), each worth a defined number of ECTS credits.
 Grande école business schools are elite academic institutions that admit students through an extremely competitive process, and the PGE (Programme Grande École) ends with the degree of Master in Management (MiM).

 Case studies

 Some business schools structure their teaching around the use of case studies (i.e. the case method).
 Case studies have been used in graduate and undergraduate business education for nearly one hundred years.
 Business cases are historical descriptions of actual business situations.
-Typically, information is presented about a business firm's products, markets, competition, financial structure, sales volumes, management, employees and other factors influencing the firm's success.
-The length of a business case study may range from two or three pages to 30 pages, or more.
+Typically, information is presented about a business firm's products, markets, competition, financial structure, sales volume, management, employees and other factors influencing the firm's success.
+The length of a business case study may range from two or three pages to 30 pages or more.

 Students are expected to scrutinize the case study and prepare to discuss strategies and tactics that the firm should employ in the future.
 Three different methods have been used in business case teaching: